anyscale/madewithml.github.io/docs/courses/foundations/recurrent-neural-networks.md

 </center>

 * **Objective**:
-    - Process sequential data by accounting for the currend input and also what has been learned from previous inputs.
+    - Process sequential data by accounting for the current input and also what has been learned from previous inputs.
 * **Advantages**:
     - Account for order and previous inputs in a meaningful way.
     - Conditioned generation for generating sequences.